-AUDIT BY THE AUDITOR GENERAL. --Whenever a local governmental entity requests the Auditor General to conduct an audit of all or part of its operations and the Auditor General conducts the audit under his or her own authority or at the direction of the Legislative Auditing Committee, the expenses of the audit shall be paid by the local governmental entity.
+- (6) REQUEST BY A LOCAL GOVERNMENTAL ENTITY FOR AN AUDIT BY THE AUDITOR GENERAL .-- Whenever a local governmental entity requests the Auditor General to conduct an audit of all or part of its operations and the Auditor General conducts the audit under his or her own authority or at the direction of the Legislative Auditing Committee, the expenses of the audit shall be paid by the local governmental entity.
 The Auditor General shall estimate the cost of the audit.
-Fifty percent of the cost estimate shall be paid by the local governmental distribution pursuant to s.
-212.20(6)(e)6. which is distributable to such municipality, a sum sufficient to pay the cost of the audit and shall deposit that sum into the entity before the initiation of the audit and deposited into the General Revenue Fund of the state.
+Fifty percent of the cost estimate shall be paid by the local governmental entity before the initiation of the audit and deposited into the General Revenue Fund of the state.
 After the completion of the audit, the Auditor General shall notify the local governmental entity of the actual cost of the audit.
 The local governmental entity shall remit the remainder of the cost of the audit to the Auditor General for deposit into the General Revenue Fund of the state.
 If the local governmental entity fails to comply with paying the remaining cost of the audit, the Auditor General shall notify the Legislative Auditing Committee.
 The committee shall proceed in accordance with s.
-11.40(5).

-General Revenue Fund of the state.

-- (7) AUDITOR GENERAL REPORTING REQUIREMENTS.-- - The Auditor General shall notify the Legislative Auditing Committee of any local governmental entity, district school board, charter school, or charter technical career center that does not comply with the reporting requirements of s.
+11.40(5). - (7) AUDITOR GENERAL REPORTING REQUIREMENTS. -- - 30 (a) The Auditor General shall notify the Legislative - Auditing Committee of any local governmental entity, district school board, charter school, or charter technical career center that does not comply with the reporting requirements of s.
 218.39.
 The committee shall proceed in accordance with s.
 11.40(5).
 The audits referred to in this subparagraph must be made whenever determined by the Auditor General, whenever directed by the Legislative Auditing Committee, or whenever otherwise required by law or concurrent resolution.
 A district school board, expressway authority, or bridge authority may require that the annual financial audit of its accounts and records be completed within 12 months after the end of its fiscal year.
-If the Auditor General is unable to meet that requirement, the Auditor General shall notify the school board, the expressway authority, or the bridge authority pursuant to subparagraph 5. - 4.
-The Office of Program Policy Analysis and Government Accountability within the Office of the Auditor General shall maintain a schedule of performance audits of state programs.
+If the Auditor General is unable to meet that requirement, the Auditor General shall notify the school board, the expressway authority, or the bridge authority pursuant to subparagraph 5.

+4. The Office of Program Policy Analysis and Government Accountability within the Office of the Auditor General shall maintain a schedule of performance audits of state programs.
 In conducting a performance audit of a state program, the Office of Program Policy Analysis and Government Accountability, when appropriate, shall identify and comment upon alternatives for accomplishing the goals of the program being audited.
 Such alternatives may include funding techniques and, if appropriate, must describe how other states or governmental units accomplish similar goals.